Skip to main content

 • Target: Destination asset type

-In diagrams and in the inventory, the relation goes from source to target.
+In diagrams and in the inventory, the relationship goes from source to target.

 TypeUsageExample